A light-filled studio in the heart of Ottawa

 Our earthen vessels clay studio offers 11 Japanese Whisper wheels, banding wheels, assortment of clay tools, a slab roller, fully equipped glaze room with over 40 colourful glazes.
 And much more....

 Check us out in the New York Times!

 We hope to see you in the studio soon where a warm welcome awaits you!

 "Friendly and welcoming, the instructors and staff at Hintonburg Pottery pride themselves on offering a positive and nurturing learning environment, where all levels and abilities can explore, get messy and learn to trust themselves as they build confidence while having fun taking new creative risks." – Kitchissippi Times, October 2019

 Hintonburg Pottery's logo is a reflection of our studio vision.

 The jug is the earthen vessel that represents humanity.
 We are all earthen vessels holding and sharing energy and giving life.
-The colour red is chosen to represent the fire of life.
+The colour red is chosen to represent the fire and passion of life.
 The belly of the clay jug is textured with round swirls to reflect the circle of life, of love, and community.